discord-jda/JDA/README.md

 ## Sharding a Bot

-Discord allows Bot-accounts to share load across sessions by limiting them to a fraction of the total connected Guilds/Servers of the bot.
+Discord allows bot-accounts to share load across multiple sessions by limiting them to a fraction of the total connected guilds/servers of said bot.
-<br>This can be done using **sharding** which will limit JDA to only a certain amount of Guilds/Servers including events and entities.
+<br>This can be done using **sharding** which will limit JDA to only a certain amount of guilds/servers including events and entities.
-Sharding will limit the amount of Guilds/Channels/Users visible to the JDA session so it is recommended to have some kind of elevated management to access information of other shards.
+Sharding will limit the amount of guilds/channels/users visible to each JDA session so it is recommended to have some kind of elevated management to access information of other shards.

 To use sharding in JDA you will need to use `JDABuilder.useSharding(int shardId, int shardTotal)`.
 The **shardId** is 0-based which means the first shard has the ID 0.
 The **shardTotal** is the total amount of shards (not 0-based) which can be seen similar to the length of an array, the last shard has the ID of
 `shardTotal - 1`.
+Alternatively, you can use the `DefaultShardManagerBuilder`, which will automate the sharding process leaving you to only have to handle your code with access to each JDA instance seperately through the means of events.
+More on the `ShardManager` below.

 The [`SessionController`](https://ci.dv8tion.net/job/JDA5/javadoc/net/dv8tion/jda/api/utils/SessionController.html) is a tool of the JDABuilder that allows to control state and behaviour between shards (sessions).
 When using multiple builders to build shards you have to create one instance